 While you look for a TrueCrypt alternative, you might just be interested in a single file or text encryptor for on-the-fly stuff.
 I wrote a small tool that does just that and offers a few other smaller features that might work for you.
 CRCutil is free and easily downloadable from our site.

 CRCutil doesn’t have any of the major features of TrueCrypt (like hidden volumes), but it does have a very small footprint, portability and a great measure of control over how things are encrypted.
 If you like it, let us know.

 A fork of TrueCrypt (since 2013), GostCrypt appears to be similar to TrueCrypt in many respects.
 This project seems to have formed from the need to increase strengthen TrueCrypt‘s cipher strength.

 GostCrypt lacks OS X platform support too.
 Update: GostCrypt now includes support for OS X. You can find that (and other platforms) on the download page.
 This is great news that makes GostCrypt a tool worthy of interest.
 Thanks to Tristan for alerting me of this change!

-CipherShed appears to be direct fork of TrueCrypt 7.1a codebase.
-Right from the beginning they plan to support most platforms (Linux, Windows, OS X), which is nice.
-It’s not immediately clear (beyond security fixes) what they plan to add to TrueCrypt in active development; but at least an actively developed fork should be welcome.
+CipherShed appears to be a direct fork of TrueCrypt 7.1a codebase.
+Right from the beginning, they plan to support most platforms (Linux, Windows, OS X), which is nice.
+It’s not immediately clear (beyond security fixes) what they plan to add to TrueCrypt in active development, but at least an actively developed fork should be welcome.
 Since they are working on rebranding the old TrueCrypt code, there doesn’t seem to be any actual downloads of the tool.
 If you want to compile it yourself, the source looks to be over at Github.

 — CipherShed (@CipherShed) June 8, 2014